daniel-furman/daniel-furman-old/index.md

 ---

-How does grain size, strain state, and microstructure influence the rheological behavior of ice at shallow depths among glaciers and ice sheets?
+How does grain size, strain state, and microstructure influence the rheological behavior of ice compaction among glaciers and ice sheets?
 Funded through the Rose Undergraduate Research Award, CURF Climate Action Grant, and Hayden Scholars Grant.

 ---